-Since 2011, SEEP has led the Global Savings Groups Conference Series.
+Since 2011, The SEEP Network has led the Global Savings Groups Conference Series.
 The Global Savings Groups Conference is a biennial event that engages a large and diverse community of stakeholders, develops and promotes improved standards of practice, mobilizes knowledge, strengthens partnerships and alliances, and creates opportunities for cross-organizational learning.
-Each event in this series has also served as a catalyst to increase the scale, sustainability and impact of Savings Groups in the host country – and region.
+Each event in this series has also served as a catalyst to increase the scale, sustainability, and impact of Savings Groups in the host country and region.

 A special thank you to our local partner, Access to Finance Rwanda, for their support of SG2018: The Power of Savings Groups.

-The conference agenda will be organized around four technical tracks:
+The conference agenda was organized around four technical tracks:

 1. Systemic Approaches to Increase Scale, Sustainability, and Impact